Roots in Agriculture

 Together, the executives assessed Disneyland’s target audience, coming to the conclusion that many visitors were locals.
 The out-of-town tourists who came to the park visited Disneyland as one of their many stops while sightseeing across the state.
 Disneyland by itself was not a multi-day destination for most tourists.
 It was one of many attractions in a state rich with things to do.
 Disney of course wanted to change that.

-To expand Disneyland Resort as a wide-ranging point of interest, Disney executives decided on building a second theme park that would celebrate California’s culture, history, and character.
+To expand Disneyland Resort as a wide-ranging point of interest, Disney executives decided to build a second theme park that would celebrate California’s culture, history, and character.

 At the pending Disney’s California Adventure theme park, guests would enter through an entrance plaza that looked like a postcard of California, walking by large letters into a seemingly infinite backdrop of all the state had to offer.